10 Simple -- and Simply Delicious -- Ways to Add More Turmeric to Your Diet

-You’ve probably seen countless articles and studies published online about the extraordinary healing power of turmeric.
+You’ve probably seen countless articles and studies published online about the extraordinary benefits of turmeric.

 But what exactly is turmeric -- and what does it do for our bodies?

-Although turmeric is relatively new to American kitchens, this herb has been used for centuries in other countries to treat a variety of health problems.
+Although turmeric is relatively new to American kitchens, this herb has been used for centuries in other countries to support overall health and wellness.